 Calculating the Cost of In-Home Care

-The cost of in-home care is more complicated to calculate.
+The cost of in-home care is a bit more complicated.
 You can get a rough estimate by multiplying the number of hours of care needed per month by the average costs of home care in your state.

-For a more precise calculation, follow these steps below:
+For a more precise calculation, follow these steps:

 - Estimate how many hours of care your loved one will need per month and then break down the amount into types (medical, personal, companionship).